HermitCrab07/Designing_Responsible_Ethical_AI/01_parallels_drugs_rct_responsible_ai.md

 ## Background:

-To give a little background, RCTs are grounded in biomedical research, while AI is grounded in data and computation.
-That said, they both have incredibly strong parallels every step of the way - from start to finish.
-Both are high-stakes attempts to improve human lives and as a result, the consequences of these attempts - if not designed well and executed well - can impact human lives in an extremely negative way.
-Therefore, both need rigorous methods to ensure fairness, efficacy, safety, and transparency, both must contend with consequences of bias, oversight, unintended harm, and both must be planned well.
+To give a little background, RCTs are grounded in many different areas of research, but primarily biomedical research, while AI is grounded in data and computation.
+That said, both have incredibly strong parallels from start to finish.
+As both are high-stakes attempts to improve human lives, the consequences - if these attempts not designed and executed well - can impact humans in a negative way.
+To ensure fairness, efficacy, safety, and transparency, both must contend with consequences of bias, oversight, unintended harm, and both must be planned and implemented well.

-The only difference is that while RCTs have been under the scrutiny of the FDA for years so the regulatory compliance is well established, AI products are only beginning the journey of bias, oversight, and harm.

-While RCTs are executed under a myriad of rules and regulations, AI is only beginning to implement oversight.
+RCTs have been under the scrutiny of the FDA for years therefore, the regulatory compliance is well established.
+AI products are only beginning the journey.
+Whereas RCTs are executed under a myriad of rules and regulations, AI is only beginning to anticipate problems and design oversight.

-This is where the difference begins.
+This is where the difference is.

 ## Preliminary Comparison of Steps: Clinical Trial vs. Responsible AI Design